ixc/ixc-django-docker/README.rst

 variables: ``DOTENV`` and ``TRANSCRYPT_PASSWORD`` (or ``GPG_PASSPHRASE``).
 You will likely also need to set project-specific ``BASE_SETTINGS`` and ``PROJECT_SETTINGS`` variables, as well as additional variables depending on the features used in your project.
+The ``VAR_DIR`` environment variable is also available if you'd like to specify where the var folder gets created.

 See the `Composable settings <docs/composable-settings.rst>`_ documentation for more details on how to set environment variables based on how you will